What Happens if I Have a 401(k) Loan and Quit My Job?

 When faced with a difficult financial decision, it can be tempting to want to tap into your 401(k).
 However, income tax and IRS early withdrawal penalty tax can eat into your retirement savings and the amount you keep.
 A 401(k) loan can be a great alternative because it allows you to withdraw money from your 401(k) and avoid taxes and penalties.
 That money is repaid back into your 401(k) account, and your retirement funds continue to grow over time.
 But if you quit your job or get fired, you may find yourself in an even bigger mess.

-If you quit your job with an outstanding 401(k) loan, the IRS requires you to repay the remaining loan balance within 60 days.
+If you quit your job with an outstanding 401(k) loan, the IRS allows you up to the due date for federal tax returns for the following year plus any extensions.
 Fail to repay within that time, and the IRS and your state will deem the balance as income for that tax year.
-You’ll need to pay income tax and face a 10% penalty tax in addition.
+You’ll need to pay income tax and face a 10% penalty tax in addition if you are below age 59 1/2.
 If you spent the entire allotment of funds, that tax and penalty will need to be made up before April 15h of the following year.

 How do I get a 401(k) loan?